juhanurmi/ahmia/README.rst

 For developers
 =============

-Please, at least, validate your Python code with
+Please, at least, validate your Python code with:

 .. code-block:: console